 Submission of Manuscripts

-The Wisconsin Law Review accepts submissions exclusively via the ExpressO online submission service.
+The Wisconsin Law Review accepts submissions exclusively via the Scholastica online submission service.
 We are currently reviewing submissions.

-Like submissions, expedite requests are accepted exclusively through ExpressO.
+Like submissions, expedite requests are accepted exclusively through Scholastica.
 Generally, we require seven (7) days’ notice to conduct an expedited review, although we may need slightly longer depending upon the number of requests.

 The Wisconsin Law Review seeks articles that address timely and relevant legal topics of state, national or international significance.
 Text and citations must conform to The Bluebook: A Uniform System of Citation (19th ed.
 2010) and the Chicago Manual of Style (16th ed.
 2010).
 The Wisconsin Law Review gives preference to articles of 30,000 words or less, including text and footnotes.

 As of November 12, 2012, the Wisconsin Law Review will no longer accept submissions from law students enrolled at other schools.
 Space for student-authored works is reserved for Wisconsin Law Review Members and current University of Wisconsin Law School students.

 Generally speaking, the Wisconsin Law Review is unable to provide specific feedback regarding submissions.

 Further questions should be directed to, Senior Articles Editor.